 Upon admission to the program, Graduate Diploma in Management (GDM) students will receive a timetable outlining course start and completion dates for the cohort group to which they belong.

-Courses are paced, with specific start and completion dates.
 Courses are offered in sequential order, but, subject to the approval of the MBA Program Director, students may be permitted to take more than one course at a time, or to take courses in a different order within a phase except for STMT 500 - Strategic Management, which must be completed successfully before students can progress to any other course.

 Students are automatically pre-registered in courses according to the course schedule provided when they commence the program.
 Students are considered registered for courses on the 21st day before the start date of each course as indicated on the schedule.